Undergraduate study | Persian

-Study Persian at Edinburgh and open the door to the rich and diverse cultures of Iran, Afghanistan, Persian-speaking Central Asia, and the Persian diaspora.
+Learn the Persian language and uncover the rich and diverse cultures of Iran, Afghanistan, Persian-speaking Central Asia, and the Persian diaspora.

-To study Persian is to enter into a rich and diverse culture that has produced major epic and Sufi poets such as Ferdowsi, Rumi and Hafez, exquisite miniature painting, fine carpets and world-class cinema.
-It is also a gateway to modern Iran, a dynamic society that is also a major energy-supplying nation at the crossroads of Europe and Asia.
-Since Persian has not changed significantly in over a millennium, the basic grammar for the classical and modern forms of the language is virtually the same and is relatively easy to learn.
+To study Persian is to enter into a rich and diverse culture that has produced major epic and Sufi poets, exquisite miniature painting, fine textiles and world-class cinema.
+It is also a gateway to modern Iran, a dynamic society at the crossroads of Europe and Asia.